A primier education center for Business professionals

 Three settings, one University

 Quinnipiac’s Mount Carmel campus has academic, residential, and recreational facilities for all students.
 The nearby York Hill campus is home to the People’s United Sports Center; Rocky Top, a lodge-like student center; and apartment-style housing for juniors and seniors.
-Just four miles away, the North Haven campus has classrooms and state-of-the-art labs for graduate and professional courses in Nursing, Physical Therapy, Occupational Therapy, Physician Assistant, Diagnostic Imaging, Radiologist Assistant, and Education as well as the Frank H. Netter MD School of Medicine and the School of Law.
+Just four miles away, the North Haven campus has classrooms and state-of-the-art labs for graduate and professional courses in Education, Diagnostic Imaging, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant, and Radiologist Assistant as well as the Frank H. Netter MD School of Medicine and the School of Law.